 Who Should Get Involved

 Generally, anyone with vast knowledge or experience in using baby products can get involved.
-The common group of people that are most likely to be interested are, stay at home moms/dads, baby caretakers, and baby product retailers.
+The common group of people that are most likely to be interested is, stay at home moms/dads, baby caretakers, and baby product retailers.

 The Niche Perspective